fbpx

 Mental Health and coping during the festive season

 Christmas and the festive season can be a time of joy spending times with family and friends.
-However, on the flipside, it can be a lonely and stressful period.
+However, on the flipside, it can be a lonely and stressful period, with people struggling to cope with their mental health during the festive period.

 There is always so much going on during the festive season and so much for us to juggle – Christmas parties and dinners, Christmas shopping and getting through all the work on our desks before the Christmas break.
 So, it’s no wonder that our mental health can take a knock during the festive period.